Skip to main content English

 Keywords

-Amyloidosis; Artificial Intelligence; Automatic Data Processing; Cardiac Imaging Techniques; Computational Biology; Data Mining; Decision Making, Computer-Assisted; Electronic Health Records; Image Interpretation, Computer-Assisted; Image Processing, Computer-Assisted; Medical Informatics; Nuclear Medicine; Pattern Recognition, Automated
+Amyloidosis; Artificial Intelligence; Atherosclerosis; Automatic Data Processing; Cardiac Imaging Techniques; Computational Biology; Data Analysis; Data Interpretation, Statistical; Data Mining; Data Science; Decision Making, Computer-Assisted; Electronic Health Records; Image Interpretation, Computer-Assisted; Image Processing, Computer-Assisted; Medical Informatics; Molecular Imaging; Multimodal Imaging; Nuclear Medicine; Pattern Recognition, Automated; Positron-Emission Tomography

 Research interests